 Every beer has a story.
-That's what we believe here at Untold Brewing, where our goal is to brew world-class beers inspired by the collective stories of our lives and our community.
+That's what we believe here at Untold Brewing, where we brew world-class beers that are continually inspired by the collective stories of our lives.

 Our story begins in Scituate, MA, the place where we grew up and where we built our brewery and taproom.
 The taproom - a renovated historic schoolhouse dating back to 1852 - is a unique space where people from all communities gather to drink great beer and enjoy good company.
-We feature a dozen tap handles, beer-to-go in growlers, crowlers, and cans, and both indoor and outdoor seating areas.
-We also have food trucks and pop-ups to keep you fed and special events each month in and outside of the taproom.
+We feature a dozen tap handles, beer-to-go, and indoor/outdoor seating.
+We have rotating food trucks and pop-ups to keep you fed and host special events each month.

 We hope that you'll stop by to enjoy a beer and share your story with us.